MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/webcontent.md

     ![Screenshot of WebSlate from the assembly menu in Unity.](../../media/webview-developer-guide/image020.png)

-    After incorporating the WebSlate visual scripting node into your project, you can utilize it just like any other node in your visual script graph.
+    After incorporating the WebSlate visual scripting node into your project, you can utilize it just like any other node in your script graph.
 Here's an example of a script graph that loads a new URL in WebSlate when the state of a graph variable changes.

     ![A screenshot of an example script graph that loads a new URL in a WebSlate.](../../media/webview-developer-guide/image021.png)